 You can of course fix yourself the early morning caffeine kick courtesy of the in-room Nespresso machine and a refrigerator filled with soft drinks.

-Carlotta Botta and Alfio Puglisi are the proud owners and creative duo behind Crossing Condotti in Rome’s cultural heartlands.
-A marriage of a former lawyer and hotelier from Sicily, the couple set about a new adventure in life and for Carlotta a shift from the legal world into hotels and her passion of interior design.
+Proud owners Carlotta Botta and Alfio Puglisi are the creative duo behind Crossing Condotti in Rome’s cultural heartlands.
+A marriage of a former lawyer and hotelier from Sicily, the couple set about a new adventure in life and for Carlotta a shift from the legal world into hotels and her passion for interior design.

-They decided to try out a radical idea, to convert a palazzo - inherited from Alfio’s Mother - beside the Spanish Steps in Rome into a boutique hotel that was more like a home away from home than anything else.
-Carlotta excitedly got to work selecting pieces of iconic design furniture and contemporary art to combine with some of the family heirlooms that Alfio had from Sicily and prepare the rooms one by one.
-It was a bit of a shock to the system for Alfio who was used to running 500 rooms!
-But, as the fable says, ‘happy wife, happy life’ and he let Carlotta design the interior to her heart’s content.
+They decided to try out a radical idea, to convert a palazzo - inherited from Alfio’s mother - besides the Spanish Steps in Rome into a boutique hotel that was more like a home away from home than anything else.
+Carlotta excitedly got to work selecting pieces of iconic design furniture and contemporary art to combine with some of the family heirlooms that Alfio had from Sicily.
+But, as the fable says, ‘happy wife, happy life’, he let Carlotta design the interior to her heart’s content.
 Needless to say, he made the right choice.
 12 years later Crossing Condotti has expanded to 9 rooms and an apartment with a constant flow of international travellers stopping by to make themselves at home while visiting the eternal city.

-With the Spanish Steps as your neighbour, Crossing Condotti is right in the heart of the dapper northern part of central Rome – often referred to as the Tridente district (Piazza del Popolo – Via di Ripetta, Via del Corso and Via del Babuino), Via Condotti being the homeland to designer couture brands that populate the cobbled streets and a 10-minutes stroll to the famous Trevi Fountain.
+With the Spanish Steps as your neighbour, Crossing Condotti is right in the heart of the dapper northern part of central Rome – often referred to as the Tridente district (Piazza del Popolo – Via di Ripetta, Via del Corso and Via del Babuino), with Via Condotti being the homeland to designer couture brands that populate the cobbled streets.
+It is also a 10-minute stroll to the famous Trevi Fountain.